Michelle Andrade, Pharm.D.

 Dr. Walters earned her doctor of pharmacy degree from the Massachusetts College of Pharmacy and also has a bachelor’s degree in Clinical Laboratory Sciences from the University of Maine in Orono.
 She completed a PGY-1 pharmacy practice residency at Elliot Hospital in 2011.
 Her current areas of interest include anticoagulation, infectious disease, and critical care.
 Dr. Walters is a member of the Anticoagulation work group at Elliot hospital and the American Society of Health-System Pharmacists.

-Marianne Whittaker, Pharm.D. is a Pediatric Clinical Pharmacist at the Elliot Hospital.
+Marianne Whittaker, Pharm.D., MHA is the Pharmacy Operations Manager at the Elliot Hospital.
 She is the PGY-2 Residency Program Director for Pediatrics and precepts several rotations in this program.
-She is also the preceptor for the required pediatric rotation in the PGY-1 program.
+She also participates in precepting PGY-1 residents on their required pediatrics rotation and offers elective rotations in the NICU and PICU.

-Dr. Whittaker earned her doctor of pharmacy degree from Northeastern University.
-She then completed a pharmacy practice residency at Boston Medical Center in 2007.
-Before coming to the Elliot, she worked at Boston Children’s Hospital and Boston Medical Center.
-Dr. Whittaker’s areas of interest focus on pediatric intensive care, pediatric sedation and pharmacokinetics.
-She is a member of the Pediatric Pharmacy Advocacy Group, American College of Clinical Pharmacy and American Society of Health Systems Pharmacists.
+Dr. Whittaker earned her Doctor of Pharmacy degree from Northeastern University.
+She then completed a PGY-1 pharmacy practice residency at Boston Medical Center.
+She received her Master’s in Health Administration degree from Simmons College and completed the ASHP Pharmacy Leadership Academy in 2014.
+Before employment at the Elliot, she worked at Boston Children’s Hospital and Boston Medical Center as a pediatric clinical pharmacy specialist.
+Dr. Whittaker’s areas of focus include pediatric intensive care, pediatric sedation, and pharmacokinetics with a passion for the provision of effective pharmacy leadership.
+She is a member of the American College of Clinical Pharmacy, American Society of Health Systems Pharmacists and Pediatric Pharmacy Advocacy Group where she serves on the education committee.